Research

 WORKS IN PROGRESS

-Multinationals, Greenfield Investment, and the Environment (w/ Xian Jiang and Haruka Takayama)
+Multinationals, Greenfield Investment, and the Environment (w/ Xian Jiang, Haruka Takayama, and Mahdi Shams)